vrivellino/chef-java_se/README.md

 - Only supports Oracle's Java SE JDK
 - Allows for downloads directly from Oracle on all supported platforms
-- Can specify one URL directory to download from
+- Can specify an alternative URI directory to download from
 - Easily lock version to Java release '~> 8.0' or critical patch update '~> 8.51.0'
+- Lightweight, no cookbook dependencies

 Linux support coming soon.